Café Campagne History

 After college, Gordon worked a few years in restaurants to enhance his understanding of the business.
 He graduated from The Culinary Institute of America in Hyde Park, NY which included an internship with a Certified Master Chef.

 In 1995 he landed at Campagne Restaurant –Seattle’s standard-bearer of regional French cuisine.
 He never left.
-Gordon went from cook to Sous Chef, Chef and eventually Chef/Partner.
+Gordon went from cook to Sous Chef, Chef and eventually Chef/Owner.

 In 2008 Gordon was a competitor on Iron Chef America’s fresh berries challenge.